Airbus A300: A300B4-200

+A300B4-200FFCC

+It is the A300B4-200 without the flight engineer but analog flight instruments, also known as the Forward Facing Crew Cockpit or FFCC concept.
+Introduced by Garuda Indonesian Airways in 1982 and was the first wide-body aircraft in the world to have crewed only by two-person cockpit crewed, without the need of the third cockpit crewed, flight-engineer, presence.
+Finnair, Air Scandic and VASP later-on also place on order and operated the Airbus A300 with the Forward Facing Crew Cockpit or FFCC concept.

 A300-600

-The A300-600, officially designated as the A300B4-600, was slightly longer than the A300B2 and A300B4 variants and had an increased interior space from using a similar rear fuselage to the Airbus A310, this allowed it to have two additional rows of seats.
-It was initially powered by Pratt & Whitney JT9D-7R4H1 engines, but was later fitted with General Electric CF6-80C2 engines, with Pratt & Whitney PW4056 or PW4058 engines being introduced in 1986.
+The A300-600, officially designated as the A300B4-600, was slightly longer than the A300B2 and A300B4 variants and had an increased interior space from using a similar rear fuselage to the Airbus A310; this allowed it to have two additional rows of seats.
+It was initially powered by Pratt & Whitney JT9D-7R4H1 engines, but was later fitted with General Electric CF6-80C2 engines, with Pratt & Whitney PW4156 or PW4158 engines being introduced in 1986.
 Other changes include an improved wing featuring a recambered trailing edge, the incorporation of simpler single-slotted Fowler flaps, the deletion of slat fences, and the removal of the outboard ailerons after they were deemed unnecessary on the A310.
 The variant made its first flight on 8 July 1983, was certified on 9 March 1984, and entered service in June 1984 with Saudi Arabian Airlines.
 A total of 313 A300-600s (all versions) have been sold.
-The A300-600 uses the A310 cockpits, featuring digital technology and electronic displays, eliminating the need for a flight engineer.
+The A300-600 uses the A310's glass cockpits, featuring digital technology and electronic displays, eliminating the need for a flight engineer.
 The FAA issues a single type rating which allows operation of both the A310 and A300-600.